litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 ## 4. Tune the chaos scenario

-This section consists of all the information related to the chaos chaos scenario .
+This section consists of all the information related to the chaos scenario .
 Some new and advanced features that are present in this section are :

 1. **Chaos Scenario Visualization** : This feature allows you to visualize the chaos scenario even before scheduling it.